-Current Reservoir Levels - Updated May 13, 2024
+Current Reservoir Levels - Updated January 17, 2025

-If residents are planning work on their property, they should obtain the appropriate, required permits and a Cascade license prior to beginning any work.
+As a reminder, if residents are planning work on their property, they should obtain the appropriate, required permits from the appropriate federal, state, and local agencies and a Cascade license prior to beginning any work.
 Further, residents should keep in mind as they do work on their property, especially bulkheads, that Cascade has the authority to raise reservoir levels to elevation 543 feet under current water rights, so any new or modified bulkheads should be built with the consideration that the reservoir level will be up to 543 feet.
+Cascade raises the reservoir to 543 feet once a year so that residents know where the water level is on their property.

 USGS Links: